Azure/azure-workload-identity/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 **Are you making changes to the Helm chart?**
-Helm chart is auto-generated in AAD Pod Managed Identity.
+Helm chart is auto-generated in Azure AD Workload Identity.
 If you have any changes in `charts` directory, they will get clobbered when we do a new release.
 Please see https://github.com/Azure/azure-workload-identity/blob/main/third_party/open-policy-agent/gatekeeper/helmify/static/README.md#contributing-changes for modifying the Helm chart.
 -->

 **Requirements**